sdorsett/terraform-openstack-harbor/README.md

 # terraform-openstack-harbor

 Terraform playbook for deploying harbor docker repository on openstack.
-Tested with terraform v0.15.4.
+Tested using terraform v0.15.4 on OVHCloud.
+Installs Harbor v2.2.2 on an Ubuntu 20.10 instance.

 https://goharbor.io/